Big Game Bound Week 3: Mahomes and Chiefs vs. Jackson and Ravens

-Today’s episode of Big Game Bound starts at 1 p.m.
-ET.
-Check back for the stream.
+The Sept.
+24, 2020, episode of Big Game Bound has ended.
+Above, watch it on demand.

-(NEXSTAR) — Heading into Week 3 of the NFL season, “Big Game Bound” is looking at two marquee matchups: the Kansas City Chiefs vs. the Baltimore Ravens and the Green Bay Packers vs. the New Orleans Saints.
+(NEXSTAR) — Heading into Week 3 of the NFL season, “Big Game Bound” looked at two marquee matchups: the Kansas City Chiefs vs. the Baltimore Ravens and the Green Bay Packers vs. the New Orleans Saints.

-Analyst Jarrett Payton will weigh in on the competition between Patrick Mahomes and Lamar Jackson.
+Analyst Jarrett Payton weighed in on the competition between Patrick Mahomes and Lamar Jackson.
 Plus we ask whether the Chicago Bears are for real and which coaches are in the hot seat two weeks into the season.

-We’ll also speak with former NFL player Don Carey, now a city councilman in Chesapeake, Virginia, about social justice.
+We also spoke with former NFL player Don Carey, now a city councilman in Chesapeake, Virginia, about social justice.

 Other segments on the show include: